blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

-We need the Shelley Genesis json file to run some of our CLI commands
+We need the Shelley Genesis json file to run some of our CLI commands.

 We will create a directory to store our Cardano configuration files.
 For this example, we will use the following directory structure `/config/leios/` by running the following command in our `$DINGO_HOME` directory: